4 Flat Fee MLS Companies in Montana

 How would a Montana seller benefit from a flat fee MLS service?

 Using a flat fee MLS service can be a cost-effective way to sell your home while maintaining control over the process.
 Instead of paying a real estate commission of 5% to 6%, sellers can eliminate the listing agent’s portion (typically 2.5% to 3%) and pay a one-time fee to list their home.
-However, sellers will still need to offer a commission to the buyer’s agent.
+However, you may still be compelled to offer a commission to the buyer’s agent to sweeten the deal.

 Pros and cons of using a flat fee MLS listing service